michele-perrone/ct-toolkit/README.md

 * Saving the compressed grayscale CT image

 Saving the colorized CT image is currently unsupported (will do).
-You can try out the features on the CT images and LUT tables in [SampleImages/](/SampleImages) and [SampleLUTs/](/SampleLUTs) respectively.
+You can try out the features on the CT images and LUT tables contained in the [SampleImages](/SampleImages) and [SampleLUTs](/SampleLUTs) folders respectively.

 ## How does it work
 ### About quad-tree compression